 The following non-audit services were provided by the entity's auditor Crowe Melbourne.
-The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001 and APES 110 Code of Ethics for Professional Accountants (including Independence Standards).
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.
 Crowe Melbourne received or are due to receive the following amounts for the provision of non-audit services: